 The overall ambition, by 2040, is to develop technologies1 that enable to offer 80% of the total energy demand of the Flemish energy-intensive industry (chemical, petrochemical and steel sectors) as CO2 neutral/sustainable energy2 in an economic cost-effective way, which corresponds to a CO2 emission reduction in the order of 10 million ton CO2/year for the reference year 2018, with disruptive contributions in the following areas:

 1. By 2030, develop at least 3 innovative technologies to TRL 6 to provide CO2 neutral/sustainable energy2 to meet the increasing energy demand (estimated at 70 TWh) of the industry, followed by at least 1 innovative technology every 5 years (TRL 6).

-3. By 2030, the development of a novel generation of flexibility algorithms, 3 innovative processes “designed for flexibility” and a portfolio of cross-sectoral models that ensure that +20% of the industrial energy2 demand is provided by flexibility.
+3. By 2030, the development of a novel generation of flexibility algorithms, 3 innovative processes “designed for flexibility” and a portfolio of cross-sectoral models to ensure that +20% of the industrial energy2 demand is provided by flexibility.

-These goals have to be met within the following precondition: the economic profitability will be determined for the technologies for implementation on an industrial scale within a global context, taking into account international energy prices for the chemical industry.
+These goals have to be met within the following precondition: the economic profitability will be determined for technologies for implementation on an industrial scale within a global context, taking into account international energy prices for the chemical industry.

 2 Electricity, heat and other energy vectors.